• Skip to main content

 A Rundown of How Urgent Care Centers Work

 No one ever wants to have to go to an urgent care center, but unfortunately, sometimes it’s unavoidable.
 If you take a fall and your ankle swells up or you spike a fever and can’t wait for an appointment with your primary care doctor, it’s better to seek treatment at an urgent care center than ignore your symptoms.
-In fact, urgent care centers handle approximately 89 million patient visits each year in the United States, according to the Urgent Care Association (UCA).
+In the current 2026 landscape, urgent care centers have solidified their role as a healthcare mainstay, handling over 200 million patient visits annually across the United States.
 Of course, it can be confusing to know where the best place to seek treatment might be.
 Fortunately, urgent care is usually the best place to go for unexpected medical problems.

 Urgent Care vs. Emergency Room